freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/troughs.md

 ## Coil Setup

-VPE's trough currently only supports one coil, which is the eject coil that pushes a new ball into the plunger lane.
+VPE's trough supports up to two coils, an entry coil which pushes the ball from the drain into the trough, and an eject coil which pushes a new ball into the plunger lane.
 Open the [coil manager](../../editor/coil-manager.md), find or add the eject coil and link it to the trough's eject like you did with the switches before:

 ![Coil Manager](trough-coils.png)